 We are seeking nominations of extraordinary leaders that are passionate about transforming a field and have identified potential qualities that may characterize the types of people we seek:

-Unique vision for alleviating suffering in the world: We are agnostic as to the issue, sector, or geography being addressed, but our guiding principle is to support mission-driven individuals seeking to achieve transformational social change.
+Unique vision for alleviating suffering in the world: We are agnostic as to the issue, sector, or geography being addressed; our guiding principle is to support mission-driven individuals seeking to achieve transformational social change.
 Our goal is to prioritize people that have proximity to the issues and communities in which they are working.

 Strong entrepreneurial nature: While this person may come from academia or have a research background, we would like to direct our funding toward someone dedicated to transforming their ideas into reality -- someone with a big vision, along with the commitment and skills to make it happen.
 It’s not necessary that this person has a long track-record of success, but instead the tenacity and drive to achieve their ambitious goals.
+The leader should have the capability to mobilize other partners and funders to get involved once they are able to more fully explore and demonstrate their vision.

 Full-time focus on a singular goal: We would like to identify individuals that are seeking to dedicate themselves full-time to a singular effort.
 They may be pursuing this work in a professional capacity currently and are looking to embark on a new chapter in their career, or have a personal passion to which they would like to dedicate themselves more fully.
 We recognize that accomplished innovators and big thinkers may be involved in a variety of efforts and, in this case, we would expect them to be mobilizing a full-time leader or team dedicated to the effort.

-Preference for providing catalytic funding for a new effort, rather than incremental support of an existing venture
+Providing catalytic funding for a new effort, rather than incremental support of an existing venture

 Supporting an extraordinary leader at the moment when an idea moves to action